Before you begin please note the following:

 How Long Does it Take?

-- Once we have everything we need, processing time is normally about 6 weeks.
+- Once we have everything we need, processing time for passports is normally about 6 weeks.
 The processing time for passport cards is 8 weeks.

 - We return passports to you via courier company.
 The courier company charges a fee for the service on delivery.
 ANG cargo company charges the fee in two payments.

 Step 1: Fill out Application form for a U.S. Passport

 Fill out and print your application form using the online Passport Wizard.
 The Passport Wizard will automatically direct you to the appropriate application form.
 When the Passport Wizard directs you to the “Next Steps” page, simply click “Create Form” at the bottom and print out the form it generates.
 DO NOT SIGN THE APPLICATION FORM YET.